coder/coder/docs/user-guides/workspace-lifecycle.md

 When enabled on enterprise deployments, workspaces will become dormant after a specified duration of inactivity.
 Then, if left dormant, the workspaces will be queued for deletion.
-Learn about configuraing workspace dormancy in the template scheduling docs.
+Learn about configuring workspace dormancy in the template scheduling docs.

 ### Orphan resources